 Cost of Program

 The cost of this program is $250 per participant.
-CCE Nassau will be offering reduced program fees to Nassau County municipality staff at a price of $125, Cornell Cooperative Extension Nassau County Master Gardener Volunteers at a price of $190 with an active membership status, and early-career individuals under the age of 25 at a price of $190.
+CCE Nassau will be offering reduced program fees to Nassau County municipal staff at a price of $200.
 The minimum age to participate is 18 years old.

 Click here to register and pay through PayPal.